 Information Security, Personal Data, GDPR

-With the new GDPR regulations coming into effect on 25th May 2018 our customers, resellers and potential customers will be interested to know how we look after data and in particular personal data and how we keep things secure generally.
+As the GDPR regulations came into effect on the 25th May 2018 our customers, resellers and potential customers will be interested to know how we look after data and in particular personal data and how we keep things secure generally.

 In some cases, customers may have a legal obligation to provide details of data protection policies.